What I Did...

 I based my identity, worth and acceptance upon my performance, releasing my anger through sports, and medicating my pain with alcohol, sex, and fast driving.
 I had no idea these were developing character defects, and together with causative factors (people, places, and things) would lead to the contributing factors of crime.
 For August 1969, they were delusional beliefs, cultist associations, drugs (speed), fear of rejection (guilt & shame), self-centeredness, negative self-talk, and pent-up anger behind the weapons were regretfully the driving force.

 Specifically, I was led to believe that I owed Manson a favor.
-I felt I needed to prove my loyalty to him and the family by bending to his will.
+I felt I needed to prove my loyalty to him and the cult by bending to his will.
 He knew that I was guilt-ridden and vulnerable to manipulation, and felt responsible for his happiness, and therefore would be easy to convince.
 It was all linked to my deep sense of failure and inadequacy that always haunted me.
 I struggled terribly with perfectionism, feeling I had to be faultless in order to be accepted, which I found to be a lie through my recovery process.
 (See more in-depth insight on the site, Insights Into My Behavioral Change, noting My Behavioral Exchange chart).

 Addressing My Issues...